 A ringworm rash can be uncomfortable, but it is common and treatable.
 Early intervention is critical to prevent spreading the infection to others.
 Here are six simple ways to treat ringworm.

 1. Apply a topical antifungal

 Most cases of ringworm can be treated at home.
-Visit a local drugstore or grocery store and purchase over-the-counter antifungal cream, lotion, or powder.
+Visit your local drugstore or Amazon.com to purchase over-the-counter antifungal cream, lotion, or powder.
 Over-the-counter antifungals can kill the fungus and promote healing.
 Effective medications include miconazole (Cruex), clotrimazole (Desenex) and terbinafine (Lamisil).